 Each Fund is permitted to invest in any of the below investments, and Milliman may utilize any of the below investment techniques, with respect to any Fund unless otherwise indicated.
-Milliman may also invest in other types of investments and use other investment techniques in managing the Funds, including certain investments and investment techniques employed by Milliman with respect to a particular Fund will be subject to the limitations imposed by that Fund's investment objective, policies and restrictions, as described in the Prospectus and/or this SAI, as well as the applicable federal securities laws.
+Milliman may also invest in other types of investments and use other investment techniques in managing the Funds, including certain investments and investment techniques not described below.
+Each Fund's investments and the investment techniques employed by Milliman with respect to a particular Fund will be subject to the limitations imposed by that Fund's investment objective, policies and restrictions, as described in the Prospectus and/or this SAI, as well as the applicable federal securities laws.
 Any percentage limitations relating to a Fund's investments that are identified in the Prospectus or this SAI apply at the time of investment, and subsequent changes resulting from market fluctuations will not require the Fund to sell any portfolio security or other investment.